 Colombia Visa Guide: Resident (R) Visas

 The Colombia resident visa (R visa), which in Colombia is essentially the same as the previous RE (resident) visa.
-There are five categories of R visas according with the new Resolution 5477:
+There are four categories of R visas according with the new Resolution 5477:

 - Returning Colombian – In some cases, Colombians living in other countries were required to renounce their Colombian citizenship when becoming citizens of their adopted countries.